Head shaving: Military

 The practice of shaving heads has been widely used in the military.
 Although sometimes explained as being for hygiene reasons, the image of strict and disciplined conformity is also accepted as a factor.
-Upon the Allied invasion of Normandy during World War II, many soldiers chose to have their heads completely shaved in order to deny any Nazis the opportunity to grab it if they engaged in hand-to-hand combat.
+Upon the Allied invasion of Normandy during World War II, some Allied soldiers shaved their heads to deny any Nazis the opportunity to grab it during hand-to-hand combat.
 For the new military recruit, it can be a rite of passage, and variations of it have become a badge of honor.

 Prison and punishment

 Prisoners commonly have their heads shaven to prevent the spread of lice, but it may also be used as a demeaning measure.
 Having the head shaved can be a punishment prescribed in law.
-Nazis punished people accused of racial mixing by parading them through the streets with shaved heads and placards around their necks detailing their "crimes".
+Nazis punished people accused of racial mixing by parading them through the streets with shaved heads and placards around their necks detailing their acts.

 During and after World War II, thousands of French women had their heads shaved in front of cheering crowds as punishment for either collaborating with the Nazis or having sexual relationships with Nazi soldiers during the war.
 Some Finnish women also had their heads shaved for allegedly having relationships with Soviet prisoners of war during the war.